ska-telescope/ska-low-mccs-spshw/docs/source/reference/power.rst

 ========

-When TM sends the MCCS Controller the Startup command, the MCCS Controller must start up - the rest of MCCS - the SPS cabinets - the SPS field equipment
+When TM sends the MCCS Controller the Startup command, the MCCS Controller must start up:

+#. the rest of MCCS
+#. the SPS subrack management boards and switches
+#. the SPS TPMs
+#. the field equipment

 Prototype status
 ================

-In the current prototype implementation, all of MCCS is deployed immediately on startup, so that when TM sends the MCCS Controller the Startup command, it need only start up the SPS cabinerts and field equipment.
+In the current prototype implementation, all of MCCS is deployed immediately on startup, so that when TM sends the MCCS Controller the Startup command, it need only start up the SPS cabinets and field equipment.

 .. uml:: power_sequence.uml